 How to Become a Freelance Writer for Businesses (Content Marketer or Copywriter)

 Becoming a freelance writer for businesses is what I specialize in.
-I talk about this more in my ebook on how I grew my freelance business up to $6K/month.
 This is more commonly known as a “content marketer.”
 I know it’s making your skin crawl to think of yourself as a “marketer” instead of a “writer,” but that’s life.

 Businesses want writers not because they value pretty words but because of what those words can get them: leads, sales, revenue.
 Your words help them get found in Google search (that’s SEO!), help them craft a brand voice, and help them persuade customers to buy (that’s copywriting!).